wufanjie97/unilung/README.md

 # uniLUNG Reproducibility
-This repository contains codes to reproduce the results published in the paper.
+This repository contains codes to reproduce the results published in the paper:

 "A universal single-cell transcriptomics atlas of human lung cells decodes multiple pulmonary diseases"